pingcap/docs/br/br-snapshot-guide.md

 > - Starting from BR v7.6.0, to address potential restore bottlenecks in scenarios with large-scale Regions, BR supports accelerating restore through the coarse-grained Region scattering algorithm (experimental).
 You can enable this feature by specifying the command-line parameter `--granularity="coarse-grained"`.
 > - Starting from BR v8.0.0, the snapshot restore through the coarse-grained Region scattering algorithm is generally available (GA) and enabled by default.
 BR improves the snapshot restore speed significantly by implementing various optimizations such as adopting the coarse-grained Region scattering algorithm, creating databases and tables in batches, reducing the mutual impact between SST file downloads and ingest operations, and accelerating the restore of table statistics.
 According to test results from real-world cases, the SST file download speed for snapshot restore is improved by approximately up to 10 times, the data restore speed per TiKV node stabilizes at 1.2 GiB/s, the end-to-end restore speed is improved by approximately 1.5 to 3 times, and 100 TiB of data can be restored within one hour.

-You can restore a snapshot backup by running the `br restore full` command.
-Run `br restore full --help` to see the help information:
+You can restore a snapshot backup by running the `tiup br restore full` command.
+Run `tiup br restore full --help` to see the help information:

 The following example restores the [preceding backup snapshot](#back-up-cluster-snapshots) to a target cluster: